bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

       // now we're working with the original li's AND their siblings .addClass( 'urgent' );

 Confused?
-Just like the `.end()` method can result in code that's difficult to work with, the `.addBack()` method -- while sometimes useful -- can easily lead to complex code.
+Just like the `.end()` method can result in code that's difficult to work with, the `.addBack()` method &mdash; while sometimes useful &mdash; can easily lead to complex code.
 A better solution would use the `.add()` method to combine two original selections instead:

     var specialListItems = $( 'li.special' );
     var otherListItems = specialListItems.siblings();